ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Security policies and hardening requirements | Security policies will be enforced on all mobile devices managed by the Agency | Security policies will be configured in line with the ACSC Security Configuration Guide – Apple iOS 12 Devices.
 Device Features | Disabled | AirDrop, Bluetooth pairing, AirPrint

-Table 141 Mobile Device Management Configuration applicable to all agencies and implementation types
+Mobile Device Management Configuration applicable to all agencies and implementation types

 Configuration | Value | Description
 --- | --- | ---